-School of Public Health studies and promotes social health equity, houses a number of research centers, including the Center for Tobacco Studies and the Center for Health, Identity, Behavior & Prevention Studies.
+Rutgers School of Public Health houses a number of research centers including the Center for Public Health Workforce Development, New Jersey Gun Violence Research Center, Center for South Asian Quantitative Health & Education, and Center for Health, Identity, Behavior & Prevention Studies.

 School of Health Professions supports the research endeavors of its faculty and students and highlights those studies at an annual Research and Scholarship Symposium.

 RBHS Research Centers and Institutes

 These primary Rutgers Biomedical and Health Sciences research centers and institutes work with RBHS and other schools.

 At the Brain Health Institute, more than 250 principal investigators focus on the biology of the central nervous system and its function and dysfunction to develop treatments for disorders using novel neuroscience tools.